 On the fourth and last day, we had a whale breaching directly in front of our boat.
 We had seen a lot of breaches (many very close to us) at that point, but this one took us completely by surprise because we had no idea there was a whale so close to us!
 Of course no pictures because we were all too busy gawking and nobody reacted in time to get the camera up 🙂

 On our very last ride on the very last day, we had an absolutely breathtaking in-water encounter with a mother, calf and escort.
 The mother was extremely relaxed and the calf was playful and curious, coming close, checking us out and once even crashing into us because it had gotten so close that it couldn’t quite get around the corner in time.
 We saw the mother interact with the calf in the water, nudging it to come up and breath while she stayed down, the calf going back to her for reassurance and relaxing, and then coming back up to us to see what we were doing floating there.
 We were in the water with them several times until they finally picked up the pace and we headed home to our yacht – all of us deliriously happy and feeling absolutely privileged to have witnessed this amazing encounter.

-Here are some more whale facts that we picked up during the trip:
+Here are some more whale facts that I picked up during the trip:

 - the gestation period for humpbacks is 10 to 12 months